 “My dog understands perfectly everything I say to him; I am the one who does not understand.” – Adolf Hitler

 One of the greatest differences between human societies and animal societies is that, whereas the latter relies primarily on non-verbal communication, the former has evolved to rely primarily on verbal communication.
 In non-Aryan culture, this is glorified as a mark of human advancement.
 Gentiles are known for deliberately making “monkey noises/gestures” to insult ethnic minorities - this has been especially common behaviour towards professional athletes by racist sports spectators in recent years.
-Jews have been consistently measured to possess the highest verbal intelligence of all humans, and Jewish culture is heavily based on articulacy and mastery of semantics.
+Jews have been consistently measured to possess the highest verbal intelligence of all humans, and Jewish culture is heavily based on articulacy (for example, in Jewish prayer it is considered more acceptable to speak the words of the prayer without thinking them than the reverse).
 This is the basis behind the Judaic claim that Jews are ”more human” than non-Jews, as in the Midrash: “Yahweh created the non-Jew in human form so that the Jew would not have to be served by beasts.
 The non-Jew is consequently an animal in human form, and condemned to serve the Jew day and night.”

 Aryans, in contrast, are aware that the ability of verbal communication has given human societies far greater capacity to withstand non-empathic members compared to animal societies.
 This is because non-verbal communication (which animals rely on exclusively) demands active effort at empathy between the communicators, whereas language – essentially a blunt cryptography of thought - has enabled a mode of communication that permits bypassing the faculty of empathy altogether while mimicking it, in Hitler’s words: “For [the Jew] language is not an instrument for the expression of his inner thoughts but rather a means of cloaking them.”
 This has facilitated insincere, soulless social dialogue to an extent inconceivable in non-verbal societies.
 Aryans are unique in our successful retention/recovery of empathy despite our parallel use of language; this could be described as reversion to a pre-human trait, which we are proud and grateful to share with whichever non-human species might possess it also.
 As such, it does not bother us in the least when Jews claim to be “more human” than us, or when Gentiles use the term “subhuman” as an insult; in our worldview, their anthropocentrism is proof enough of their inferiority.